-A researcher, academic, and entrepreneur, I have provided assessments and guidance to individuals and organizations for over 25 years drawing on her a broad background in media communications and visual design, business strategy, and the psychology of cognition, attitudes, persuasion, and perception.
-My current research and applied interest is identifying the ways in which technology and connectivity influence individual and group expectations about how the world works, the fundamentals of storytelling and narrative in message and communication interpretation, the development of creativity, and shifting audience psychologies as a result of social media technologies on individual and group communication, attention, expectations, interaction, consumption, and social norms.
-Recent projects involved the impact of information flows on cooperation and conflict between nations, the influence of fan communities and narratives on individual cognition, and the impact of technological literacy on self-image.
+A researcher, academic, and entrepreneur, I consult on a variety of media projects.
+I provide assessments and guidance to individuals and organizations drawing on over 30 years of experience from my diverse background in media communications and visual design, business strategy, and psychology.
+The topics currently on my mind are the ways in which technology and connectivity influence individual and group agency, expectation shifts about how the world works, the fundamentals of storytelling and narrative in message interpretation and identifying the audience needs and motivations that drive behavior such as consumption and technology use.
+Recent projects involved the impact of technology use on individual agency, the influence of information flows on cooperation and conflict between nations, the influence of fan communities and narratives on individual cognition, and the impact of technological literacy on self-image.

 In addition to media evaluation and research, I offer workshops and presentations on transmedia storytelling for marketing and branding, story-based content marketing, and audience segmentation through persona development.
 I am faculty director of the media psychology program at MSPP as well as adjunct in their Leadership Psychology doctoral program.
 I am also adjunct faculty at Fielding Graduate University in the Media Psychology program, and an instructor and advisory board member for UC Irvine Extension School of Business and Law’s Internet and social media marketing certificate program, I teach Social Media and Emerging Technologies, Narrative Media, Leadership for the 21st Century, Social Media and Audience Profiling, and Marketing and Branding through Storytelling.